 Pinch a little ball of Absorene Putty out of the tub, roll it into a hot dog shape and dab color areas or roll it across the color areas like a tube.
 Unless there is obvious dirt in a color area of the book, I typically stick with just the Absorbene Putty and follow it up with a gentle buff using a makeup remover pad.

 If there is obvious schmutz in a colored area, an Absorene Pad is a good tool to see if you can take it off or at least minimize it without rubbing off color.
-An Absorbene Pad is like a dirt magnet and I’ll use it to clean my eraser heads as well.
+An Absorbene Pad is like a dirt magnet.
+A pro tip is to use it to clean my eraser heads by rubbing your white eraser toppers over it to brighten them up.

 I never wash my Absorene pads with soap and water, I simply toss them out when they looked soiled and get a new one.
 Some brave souls use a Magic Eraser as an alternative, but strongly consider not doing that.
 A Magic Eraser is the quickest way to pull color off your book if you aren’t careful.